drinkbird/drinkbird.github.io/about.md

 ## Background

-I'm Anastasios (Tasos) Piotopoulos, a passionate software engineer (M.Sc.) and aspiring architect, specialized in web and cloud technologies.
-My lifelong mission is solving problems through building high-quality software.
+I'm Anastasios (Tasos) Piotopoulos, a passionate software engineer and aspiring software architect with a lifelong mission of solving complex problems through building high-quality software.

-Every successful software design is grown and forged through myriads of decisions, often made by many different people.
-My passion, therefore, lies in working with a principled team that understands this process, knows how to avoid waste and unnecessary technical debt, has a strong sense of responsibility and collective ownership, and also highly focuses on code readability, robustness, testability and extensibility.
+Over the years I have been involved in the construction of everything from simple tooling to enterprise cloud-native solutions, and through that experience it has become clear that successful software systems are grown and forged through myriads of decisions, often made by many different people.

+My passion, therefore, lies in working with a principled team that understands this process, has a strong sense of responsibility and collective ownership, knows how to avoid waste and unnecessary technical debt, and also highly focuses on code readability, robustness, testability and extensibility.

 #### What is this blog about?